Discover How you Lead

 What is the leadership identity assessment?

-The Leadership Identity Dimensions (LID) Assessment offers a reflective snapshot of your current leadership expression - how you tend to orient, respond, and carry responsibility.
+The Leadership Identity Dimensions (LID) Assessment offers a reflective snapshot of your current leadership expression - how you tend to show up, act, and carry responsibility.

 It is not a personality test, a skills inventory, or a measure of potential.